Have you ever looked at your wardrobe and wondered where do these clothes come from, how are they made, and where will they go once their use is over.

 Cons: An issue with recycled plastic fabric is that like virgin polyester & nylon, it also releases microplastics during washing.

-In recent times, a fabric made from fruit extracts and fruit waste is increasingly becoming a sustainable fashion choice.
+In recent times, a material made from fruit extracts and fruit waste is increasingly becoming a sustainable fabric choice.

-Fabrics are made using fruits and vegetables like pineapple, orange, grapes, potatoes, etc. Even the clothing supplements like buttons & zips are being made with items like coconut and walnut shells.
+Fabrics are made using fruits and vegetables like pineapple, orange, grapes, potatoes, etc. Even the clothing accessories like buttons & zips are being made with items like coconut and walnut shells.

 The use of fruits and vegetables makes the clothes completely compostable.